What Are Mitred Cabinet Doors?

 Mitred Cabinet Doors Use Mitred Joints

 Mitred cabinet doors use mitred joints, where two pieces meet at a 45-degree angle.
 This joinery method creates a seamless, picture-frame look, adding elegance to any kitchen or cabinetry project.
-Unlike the more common cope and stick doors, mitred cabinet doors offer a refined aesthetic that appeals to customers looking for a unique and less traditional option.
+Unlike the more common cope and stick doors, mitred doors offer a refined aesthetic that appeals to customers looking for a unique and less traditional option.

 Mitred Joints Meet at a 45-degree Angle